jboss-developer/jboss-eap-quickstarts/cdi-alternative/README.md

         mvn clean package jboss-as:deploy

-4. This will deploy `target/ear/cdi-alternative.ear` to the running instance of the server.
+4. This will deploy `target/cdi-alternative.ear` to the running instance of the server.

 Access the application
 ---------------------

-The application will be running at the following URL <http://localhost:8080/cdi-alternative/Demo>.
+The application will be running at the following URL <http://localhost:8080/cdi-alternative>.

-A message will display for the bean being injected during run time.

-The alternative version of the beans can be updated in /WEB-INF/beans.xml by removing the <alternative> tag
+You can specify alternative versions of the bean in the WEB-INF/beans.xml file by doing one of the following:

-or
+1. you can remove the '<alternatives>' tag

-change the class name to a different alternative.
+2. you can  change the class name.

-In this quickstart, in order to switch back to the default implementation, comment the <alternative> block.
+In this quickstart, in order to switch back to the default implementation, comment the '<alternatives>' block in the WEB-INF/beans.xml file and redeploy the quickstart.

 Undeploy the Archive
 --------------------